collinmccarthy/wandb-scripts/README.md

 ## Merge Runs

 - Source: [wandb_merge.py](./wandb_merge.py)
-- Merge runs that were accidentally split up into a single run
+- Merge runs that were accidentally split into a *new run*

+Notes:
+- Original run will not be modified except by adding a tag (see `--tag_partial_runs`, default `partial-run`)
 - If using mmdetection, `$SAVE_DIR` defaults to the original save dir (`work_dir` in mmdetection)
 - Examples use `--verify-overlap-metric=iter` which assumes `iter` has unique values for all runs
     - May need to change to something like `epoch` if iter has duplicate values in multiple runs